 For the color work I first establish a warm “drawing” in watercolor over my graphite drawing.
 This warms up the lines and adds shadows.
 I then begin to slowly work in colors in washes until I have achieved the final saturation and value that I am after.
 I add in acrylic white for some highlights and opaque passages.
 I blend this right into the paint in some areas when I need a more natural looking transition.
 I am using non-staining watercolor paints and working on hot press, so this allows much of the intense colors to be re-activated and pushed around with the acrylic white.
 Finally, I scan in the image and add some details and refinement using Photoshop.

 Thanks for joining me for this entry in the Dungeon Master Series.
-I look forward to sharing more with you in 2020!
+I look forward to sharing more with you soon!